 6.6 At meetings of the Academy Executive Committee each member shall be entitled to one vote; any matter on which the voting is tied shall be deemed to be lost.

-6.8 In the event of the absence or incapacity of the Chairperson of the Academy Executive Committee, one of the other Vice-Presidents, or failing that the next longest-serving member of the Academy Executive Committee shall serve as its acting Chairperson.Return to top
+6.8 In the event of the absence or incapacity of the Chair of the Academy Executive Committee, the Deputy Chair, or failing that the next longest-serving member of the Academy Executive Committee shall serve as its acting Chair.Return to top

 7.1 The Academy Executive Committee may propose changes to the Academy Bylaws at any time.